What does a CISO actually do?

 What changes by company stage

 A CISO at a 200-person Series-B startup is mostly building the first program from scratch — picking the framework, hiring the first analyst, getting SOC 2 across the line.
 A CISO at a 5,000-person scale-up is deeply in vendor management, M&A diligence, and board comms.
 A CISO at a regulated bank is inside the regulator-relationship layer for a quarter of their time.
-CISO Game's scenario list is built around these archetypes — picking a scenario is picking which version of the role you want to practice.
+CISO Simulator's scenario list is built around these archetypes — picking a scenario is picking which version of the role you want to practice.

 Try the role